top of page

 UFC 274 is remembered as the night the UFC lightweight title was lost on the scales for the first time in promotion history and the night Michael Chandler produced the 2022 Knockout of the Year.
 Charles Oliveira's reclamation of the title 24 hours after missing weight — by submitting Justin Gaethje in round one — was one of the most surreal championship-reign turnarounds in UFC history.

 For Charles Oliveira, the win confirmed his place as the most prolific finisher in UFC history but did not extend his championship reign.
 He lost the title to Islam Makhachev at UFC 280 in October 2022 by second-round arm-triangle submission.

-He went on to lose to Topuria at UFC 308 in October 2024 and Pimblett at UFC 312 in February 2025.
-He has remained the most decorated lightweight contender of the modern era without an undisputed title reign extending beyond UFC 274.
+For Michael Chandler, the Ferguson KO was the most-replayed strike of his career.
 The Cerrone and Rua retirements — two of the most respected veterans of the modern UFC era — marked the formal close of a generation.
-Cerrone retired with 23 UFC wins and the third-most UFC fights of all time.
-Rua retired with the legacy of the 2010 UFC light-heavyweight title and one of the most respected MMA careers of the modern era.

 FAQ